YMC-GitHub/ds-stack-mgnt/readme.md

 # quickly start stack

 ##### \#**desc**
-create or start mqchines , set manager or worker host ... . one key one do!
+create or start machines , set manager or worker host ... . one key one do!

 ##### \#**conf**
 define your configuration for  sh's files  in `conf.sh`: